bitboxer/dotfiles/README.md

 You need to install my branch of [oh-my-zsh](https://github.com/bitboxer/oh-my-zsh) and [janus](https://github.com/carlhuda/janus) before you can start using this.

+The vim config uses janus and an slightly modified version of the Inconsolata font.
+The changes in the font are necessary for the powerline gem.
+You can find the font in the font directory.

 ## Environment ##

 I am running on Mac OS X, but it will likely work on Linux as well with